 The code references feature scans your source code for occurrences of your flag keys.
 This process requires your source code to reference flag keys exactly as they appear in LaunchDarkly.

-However, by default, the React SDK camel-cases all flag keys for easier access with dot notation.
+However, by default, the React SDK changes all flag keys to camel-case for easier access with dot notation.
 To use the code references feature in conjunction with the React SDK, configure

 ld-find-code-refs to generate camel-case aliases for the flag keys, or configure the React SDK to disable this camel-casing feature.
-To learn more, read Flag keys transposed to common casing conventions.
+To learn more, read Flag keys transposed to common casing conventions in the